Inside: Lesson plans for Tumba Chapter 1 in Spanish class. Chapter 1 of the novel Tumba in Spanish class.

 - Pre-teach and post the meanings of the five main facts on each card (birth rate, life expectancy, etc).
 I kept these projected throughout as a resource.

 - Divide the class into groups of 2-3 students.

-- Move through the room as students are working, helping to clarify, check for understanding, and keep them moving in the right directions.
+- Move through the room as students are working.
+Help to clarify, check for understanding, and keep them moving in the right direction.

 - Once groups finished, I had them compare with other groups, where they had to try and come to a consensus, justifying why their picked option was correct.

-- There are also a ton of extra questions included in both English and Spanish for reading comprehension if you wanted to take the activity even further, but I chose to just end it at finding out which school was which.
+- There are also a ton of extra questions included in both English and Spanish for reading comprehension.
+If you want to take the activity even further, I chose to just end it by finding out which school was which.

-I was so impressed with how the students worked together and how engaged they were with the activity.
-Hopefully learning a little bit about classrooms around the world has opened up some students eyes on their way to becoming global citizens.
+I was so impressed with how the students worked together and their engagement with the activity.
+Hopefully learning a little bit about classrooms around the world has opened up some student’s eyes on their way to becoming global citizens.
 Up next, Chapter 2!

 You can find all resources for Tumba here.

 This post contains Amazon affiliate links Affiliates & Disclaimer